Python-GIS-book/site/source/part2/chapter-05/md/01-introduction-to-geographic-data-in-python.md

 ## Basics of raster data and arrays

-In raster data model the data is represented as arrays of cells, also called as pixels, to represent real-world objects or continuous phenomena (it is basically a two-dimensional array or a matrix).
+In raster data model the data is represented as arrays of cells, also called as pixels, to represent real-world objects or continuous phenomena.
 In fact, you are most likely already familiar with raster data as photographs taken with a digital camera are basically stored as raster data.
-Digital cameras typically capture the world using Red, Green and Blue (RGB) colors and stores this information in pixels as individual layers (as called as *{term}`band`s* or `channels`) for each color.
+Digital cameras typically capture the world using Red, Green and Blue (RGB) colors and stores this information in pixels as separate layers (as called as *{term}`band`s* or `channels`) for each color.
 When these layers of red, green and blue colors are combined, we get a photograph as we have used to see them.
 In a similar manner, we can store other information to pixels, such as elevation or temperature data (which have only one layer or `band`), or more detailed spectral information that capture how the light reflects from objects on earth at different wave-lengths (which is what e.g. satellite sensors do).
 In these cases, we might have tens or even hundreds of different bands (as with hyperspectral imaging) that record very detailed information about how the light reflects from the earth at different wave lengths, including Red, Green and Blue, but also many more such as near infrared (NIR), or long-wave infrared (LWIR) which is commonly used to monitor temperatures.

 Each cell in the raster dataset typically contains a value as shown on the left in Figure 5.4 (although the cell value can also be `NoData`).
 This is different compared to vector data, in which the geometries (observations) can be unevenly distributed across space, although it is possible to also represent a regular grid with polygons, it is just much less efficient computationally.
 Each cell value also has an index (i.e. position) that can be accessed based on row and column numbers.
 For instance, the value (*11*) from the bottom-left corner cell can be accessed at index `(3,0)` in which the first number is the row number and the second is the column number.
 Cell values can be plotted by given a color according a specific *{term}`colormap`* (see the legend on the right) which turns the data into more understandable format, making it possible to detect patterns or trends from the data.
 For example in Figure 5.4, it is easy to detect that there is a cluster of high values on the bottom right corner.
 Detecting this pattern just by looking at cell values on the left is much more difficult task, especially if you would have much bigger raster than what we have here (4x4 grid).
 Also a basic feature of raster data is that the cell size of the grid can vary.
 For example, the Figure 5.4 and the top-right subplot in Figure 5.2 represents the data with 10 meter *{term}`spatial resolution`*, i.e. the size of an individual cell is 10 by 10 meters.
 However, the bottom-right subplot in Figure 5.2 represents the buildings with 1 meter spatial resolution.
 This is an important aspect when working with raster data, because the spatial resolution determines how accurately the real-world entities, such as buildings or topographic features, can be represented or identified from the data.
 Raster data is commonly used to represent e.g. satellite imagery, digital elevation models and other type of data, in which the spatial extent of the data is large (covering e.g. whole countries, continents or the world) with continuous measurements across the space.
 It is good to be awere though, that it is also possible to store discrete or categorical data to a raster, such as landuse classification data.
 Raster data is commonly used e.g. for environmental monitoring, meteorology and cartography.